dkazanc/NoStripesNet/simulator/README.md

     - The .nxs file to load data from.
 Default is `None`.
     - This should be shift 0, e.g. `1000.nxs` in the below examples.
     - If not specified, and mode is one of `raw`, `paired`, or `dynamic`, an error will be raised.
+  - `-C`, `--chunk-size`
+    - Size of chunks to load data in.
+Default is `243`.
+    - If you have a computer with lots of memory, you can set chunk size to the full size of the dataset to load the whole dataset at once.
+    - This means the data does not need to be re-loaded (i.e. step 2 above does not occur).
+  - `--flats`
+    - Path to HDF/Nexus file containing flat & dark field data to normalize with.
+Default is `None`.
+    - If not specified, flats & darks will be loaded from `hdf-root`.
+If `hdf-root` contains no flats or darks, an error will be raised.

 ### Raw
 This method applies no post-processing or pair-finding, and just saves sinograms as they are in the hdf5 file.<br>